In vivo Strategic Skills Awards

 This call is only open to successful applicants of the Doctoral Training Partnerships and must be submitted in conjunction with their annual report.

-Both BBSRC and MRC recognise the importance of continuing to support PhD-level training in advanced in vivo skills through the In vivo Strategic Skills Awards (formerly Strategic Skills Awards) top-up of Research Training Support Grants (RTSG).
+BBSRC recognise the importance of continuing to support PhD-level training in advanced in vivo skills through the In vivo Strategic Skills Awards (formerly Strategic Skills Awards) top-up of Research Training Support Grants (RTSG).

 - This is an important initiative reflecting concerns which have been raised regarding the funding of high-quality research training in an area of strategic importance to the life sciences industries in the UK